 Before your visit

-- A deep cleaning of treatment rooms before reopening and between patient appointments, and more frequent cleaning of restrooms and common areas.
+- A deep cleaning of treatment rooms between patient appointments, and more frequent cleaning of restrooms and common areas.
 Magazines, toys, remote controls and other high-touch items in waiting rooms have also been removed to limit the spread of germs.

 - To reduce time in the office, the patient intake process and registration may be completed online or over the phone prior to your appointment.

-- You will likely also be asked to complete a COVID-19 pre-screening questionnaire a day or two prior to your appointment.
+- You may be asked to complete a COVID-19 pre-screening questionnaire a day or two prior to your appointment.